ca-la/bin/README.md

 request is reviewed, and before it's merged.

-All migrations **must** be able to work both with the currently-deployed application code, and with the code that will deployed in the associated pull request.
+All migrations **must** be able to work both with the currently-deployed application code, and with the code that will be deployed in the associated pull request.
 This avoids any downtime in between the two, particularly if there are issues with the application code deployment.